908: The Touch of Satan

 William McKinley (1843-1901) was the 25th president of the United States.
 On September 5, 1901, McKinley gave a speech at the Pan-American Exposition in Buffalo.
 The following day, the president was shaking hands with a crowd when an anarchist named Leon Czolgosz shot him twice in the chest and abdomen.
 He lived for eight days after the shooting, dying on Sept.
 14. His vice president, Teddy Roosevelt, succeeded him as president.

-You know, there’s a delightful scene later in this movie where this old woman raps.
+You know, there’s a delightful scene later in the movie where this old woman raps.

 The 1998 Adam Sandler film The Wedding Singer contains a famous scene in which a little old lady (played by Ellen Albertini Dow) raps at a wedding.